ReBoot: Distributed statistical learning via refitting bootstrap samples: Statistical analysis

 Figure \ref{fig: pr_reboot} illustrates the local refinement step \eqref{eq:pr_local_refine} as well as the ReBoot aggregation step \eqref{eq:pr_rb}.
 Note that the local neighborhood radius $\ltwonorm{\bbeta ^ *} / 26$ in these two steps is set only to facilitate theoretical analysis and does not need to be specified in practice.
-In the Wirtinger Flow algorithm, \eqref{eq:pr_local_refine} is implemented by gradient descent starting from $\widehat\bbeta ^ {(k)}_{\mathrm{init}}$ without any specification of the local neighborhood (see Algorithm \ref{alg:wirtinger_flow} for details).
-Similarly, the ReBoot step \eqref{eq:pr_rb} is implemented by gradient descent starting from $\widehat\bbeta ^ {(1)}$.

-Now we are in position to present the formal results.
-Proposition \ref{prop:pr1} shows that the initial estimator $\widehat \bbeta_{\rm{init}} ^ {(k)}$ is reasonably close to $\bbeta ^ *$, justifying the validity of the refinement step in \eqref{eq:pr_local_refine}.
-Similar results can be found in \cite{candes2015phase, ma2018implicit}. \begin{prop} Suppose that $n \geq C p ^2$ for some positive constant $C$.
-Under Condition \ref{con:gaussian_pr}, for any $k \in [m]$, we have